 A free preview of the accompanying illustrated, grammar book can be found at:

-This project is dedicated to my mother, Ms. Essonia Rhodes Graves (R.I.P.).
+This project is dedicated to my mother, Ms. Essonia Rhodes Graves (R.I.P.), and my father, Mr. William A. Graves (R.I.P.).